firezone/firezone/CONTRIBUTING.md

 before code is committed.
 Install with Homebrew: `brew install pre-commit` or
 pip: `pip install pre-commit`.

+### The ENV file

+In order to save local environment variables in your development environment, you can use a `.env` file in the project root directory to store any commonly used settings.

+.env.sample will give you an example of what this file may look like.

+Run the following command to 'source' the environment variables from .env on `mix start`

+`env $(cat .env | grep -v \# | xargs) mix start`

 ## Bootstrapping

 Assuming you've completed the steps above, you should be able to get everything